In partnership, Geneva Campus Church and Upper House co-host an annual lectureship that elevates deep Christian thinking and the life of the mind.

 Taking its name from Calvin’s Geneva, Geneva Campus Church is a lively congregation of students and community members located near the campus of the University of Wisconsin–Madison.
 Begun in 1967 as a handful of students sharing worship, occasional meals, and Bible study, Geneva has grown into a congregation serving the campus, the city, and the world.

-Out of respect for the historic leadership and intellectual foundations of Reformed thought, each year the Geneva Forum will feature a theologian, pastor, artist, or public intellectual who, in conversation with the Reformed tradition, will add to the thought life of University of Wisconsin-Madison and the larger community.
+Out of respect for the historic leadership and intellectual foundations of Reformed thought, each year the Geneva Forum will feature a theologian, scholar, pastor, artist, or public intellectual who, in conversation with the Reformed tradition, will add to the thought life of University of Wisconsin-Madison and the larger community.

 Building on a Tradition of Excellence